 Finally, the GAA in Munster is in a healthy place.
 We have 470 clubs and almost 7,000 teams registered to the GAA Player Injury Fund.
-There are 1,000 Primary Schools involved in Gaelic Games and 150 Post Primary Schools.
+There are over 1,000 Primary Schools and over 130 Post Primary Schools involved in Gaelic Games.
 Undoubtedly, we face many challenges, such as rural depopulation, urbanisation, fixtures, increasing costs of maintaining facilities and County Teams, recruitment of Referees etc. However, there is a huge amount of work going on around the Province, supported by an army of dedicated volunteers and a small and dedicated full time Games Development and Administration staff.
 Our aim for 2020 and beyond is to continue to provide as much support as possible so that we can to keep the GAA as the number 1 sporting organisation in the Province.